Chapman’s Links

 Personal Mission Statement:

-P. Scott Chapman Sr. Pupil Services Administrator
+P. Scott Chapman Sr. Administrator at Gregori

 Through individualized interventions and holistic support, we strive to ensure equitable access to educational opportunities for all students, embracing the diverse identities and experiences that define California’s communities.
 Collaborating with educators, families, and community partners, we are committed to building cohesive support systems rooted in equity, cultural humility, and restorative practices.